canalplus/rx-player/doc/api/RxPlayer_Features.md

 Features, which are variables imported from the `"rx-player/features"` path, are all objects declared in upper-case.

-Here is the anotated exhaustive list (notes are at the bottom of the table):
+Here is the annotated exhaustive list (notes are at the bottom of the table):

 | Feature                  | Description of the feature                                |
 | ------------------------ | --------------------------------------------------------- |